IHEC/ihec-metadata/specs/Ihec_metadata_specification.md

 #### Primary Tissue

-__SAMPLE_ONTOLOGY_URI__ - (Ontology) links to sample ontology information.
+__SAMPLE_ONTOLOGY_URI__ - (Ontology: UBERON) links to sample ontology information.

-__DISEASE_ONTOLOGY_URI__ - (Ontology) links to sample disease ontology information.
+__DISEASE_ONTOLOGY_URI__ - (Ontology: NCIT) links to sample disease ontology information.
 This property reflects the disease for this particular sample, not for the donor health condition.
 If dealing with a rare disease consider identifiability issues.

 __DISEASE:__ Free form field for more specific sample disease information.
 This property reflects the disease for this particular sample, not for the donor health condition.
 If dealing with a rare disease consider identifiability issues.